-The time has come to gently nudge your college aged student out of the nest and into a dorm room of her own.
+The time has come for college-aged students to transition from the nest and into a dorm room of their own.
 Dorms are the perfect stepping stone between living at home with you and renting an apartment.

 All About Tidy may earn a commission through these independently curated links, at no expense to you.

 Understanding the limited space available is crucial when organizing a college dorm room.
 Most college dorm rooms are small, and students often have to share them with one or more roommates.
 Therefore, maximizing floor space and vertical space is essential.

 Multi-use furniture is also an excellent option for small dorm rooms.
 For example, storage ottomans or trunks can provide seating that doubles as hidden storage.

 Another essential aspect of organizing a dorm room is the closet.
 Most dorm rooms have a small closet, so making the most of the space available is important.
 Utilize closet organizers, such as hanging organizers, to maximize the vertical space.
 Folding clothes and using space-saving hangers can also help make the most of the limited space.

 In addition to the closet, extra storage space can be created by using under-bed storage containers or over-the-door organizers.
 These are excellent options for storing items such as shoes, towels, and toiletries.

 When organizing a dorm room, maximizing bed space is key.
 With limited floor space, utilizing the area around the bed is a great way to create more storage options.
 Here are some ways to make the most of your bed space: